-2.1 EEG error-related potentials
+2.1 EEG Error-Related Potentials

-As an alternative interaction approach, the user can observe the performance of an autonomous agent endowed with learning capabilities, and the erroneous behavior of the agent can be recognized directly from the analysis of the user's brain signals, i.e., EEG error-related potentials (ERP).
-In the frame of brain-computer interaction, Ferrez and Millán have described an ERP elicited by errors in the recognition of the user's intention when operating a braincomputer interface [6, 7].
-In their experimental protocol, the human subject tries to move a cursor toward a target location either using a keyboard [6] or mental commands [7].
-Next, they have observed that similar error-related signals are generated when a human user observes the performance of an external agent upon which the user has no control [4].
-In this approach, the user does not provide any commands, but only observes the agent's performance.
-Efficient and fast learning methods of encoding these ERPs for accurately classifying the user's intentions with regard to the agent further motivates its application for noninvasive brain-computer interfaces.
+As an alternative interaction approach, the user can monitor the performance of an autonomous agent endowed with learning capabilities, and the erroneous behavior of the agent can be recognized directly from the analysis of the user's brain signals, i.e., EEG error-related potentials (ERP).
+In the frame of brain-computer interaction, Ferrez and Millán have described an ERP elicited by errors in the recognition of the user's intention when operating a brain-computer interface [7, 6].
+In their experimental protocol, the human subject tries to move a cursor towards a target location either using a keyboard [7] or mental commands [6].
+Next, they have observed that similar error-related signals are generated when a human user monitors the performance of an external agent upon which the user has no control [4].
+In this approach, the user does not provide any commands, but only monitors the agent's performance.
+Efficient and fast learning methods of encoding these ERPs for accurate classifying user's intentions with regard to the agent further motivates its application for noninvasive brain-computer interfaces.

-2.2 Dataset for error-related potentials
+2.2 Dataset for Error-Related Potentials

 Here, we first describe a publicly available dataset [2] for ERPs, and then outline the baseline method [4] that is used for processing of these potentials.
 Six subjects are seated in front of a computer screen where a moving cursor is displayed.
 A colored square at either the left or right of the cursor indicates a target location.
-At each trial the cursor moves toward or away from the target.
-During the experiment, shown in Fig. 1, the user has no control over the cursor's movement and is asked only to observe the performance of the agent that controls the cursor, knowing that the goal is to reach the target.
-To study signals generated by erroneous actions, at each trial, there is a probability of ≈ 0.20 for the cursor to move in the wrong direction (i.e., opposite to the target location).
-A trial is labeled as "correct" if the curser is moved toward the target; otherwise it is labeled as "error", e.g., when the target is located in the right and the cursor moves to the left, as in Fig. 1.
+At each trial the cursor moves horizontally depending on the location of the target.
+During the experiment, the user has no control over the cursor's movement and is asked only to monitor the performance of the agent, knowing that the goal is to reach the target.
+To study signals generated by erroneous actions, at each trial, there is a probability of $\approx 0.20$ for the cursor to move in the wrong direction (i.e., opposite to the target location).
+A trial is labeled as "correct" if the curser is moved toward the target; otherwise it is labeled as "error", e.g., when the target is located in the left and the cursor is moved to the right.